mrtonks/twigcodingchallenge/README.md

 ```
 python -c 'import challenge; challenge.helperPrintArray([1, 2, 3, 4, 5], 3)'
 ```
-The values can be changed to any other values (array and integer).
-You must make sure you have any version Python 3 installed in your computer.
+The values inside ```challenge.helperPrintArray([1, 2, 3, 4, 5], 3)``` can be changed to any other similar values (array and integer).
+You must also make sure you have any version of Python 3 installed in your computer.

-This python file contains two functions:
+The challenge.py file contains two functions:
 1. groupArrayElements
 2. helperPrintArray